jnozzi/cocoadev.com/SiteContent/General/ParsingPOPEmailMessage.markdown

 ----

-See also Pantomime, the framework half of the [[GNUMail]] email client.
+See also Pantomime, the framework half of the General/GNUMail email client.

 http://www.collaboration-world.com/cgi-bin/project/index.cgi?pid=3